justenPalmer/commandChess/README.md

 ### Requirements of castling

-- both the King and the rook to be castled must not have moved all game.
+- Both the King and the rook to be castled must not have moved all game.
 - The spaces between the King and the rook must be clear of any pieces.
 - The spaces between the king and rook must not be in the line of attack by any enemy pieces